dutchakam/rainfall_prediction_australia/README.md

 # rainfall_prediction_australia
-Data science project including data visualization, cleaning, feature engineering, and model selection for a dataset from Kaggle called "Rain in Australia."
+Data science project including data visualization, and cleaning for a dataset from Kaggle called "Rain in Australia."

 created using Jupyter Notebook